grofit/development-for-winners/development/general/data-patterns/repository.md

 So this in best case causes interdependencies between repositories, and at worst case can cause circular dependencies which are going to cause you a big headace.
 You may be luck and you never need to share logic between repositories, or you may just copy the query logic over which isnt very **DRY** of you, but it will at least get the job done.

-So the problems with the original design that is often touted is:
+So the problems with the original touted design is:

 - Implementation per model type
 - Lots of implementations to maintain
+- Varying amount of logic contained within (i.e each bespoke `Get*` method)
 - Potentially become dumping grounds with each new permutation of logic needed
 - Can lead to circular dependencies or lots of duplicated logic

-> So with this in mind lets look at the new approach which offers another perspective on the same problem.
+> So with this in mind lets look at a slightly modified approach which offers another perspective on the same problem and removes most of the negatives.

 ## Making the repository